 The agricultural sector is the world's second-largest greenhouse gas (GHG) emitter, after the 52 energy sector, accounting for a quarter of total global anthropogenic GHG emissions [1].
 While 53 agriculture is a driver of climate change, the observed climate alterations have in turn challenged 54 the global crop productivity in the last decades [2, 3].
-In the absence of technological adaptations 55 and dedicated mitigation measures [4], the environmental effects of agricultural activities could 56 increase by 50-90% [5], and the global crop productivity might be reduced by 17% by 2050 [6].
-In 57 most countries, the accounting of emissions for land-use and agriculture relies on simple upscaling 58 of standardized values, with little to no data-driven validation procedures.
-This is hindering most 59 accurate accounting as well as attaining efficient and precise solutions.
-60
+In the absence of technological adaptations 55 and dedicated mitigation measures [4], the environmental effects of agriculture could increase by 56 50-90 % [5], and the global crop productivity might be reduced a 17 % by 2050 [6].
+However, in 57 most countries, the accounting of emissions for land-use and agriculture relies on simple upscaling 58 of standardized values, with little to no data-driven validation procedures.
+To date, the adoption 59 of climate-resilient and low-emission practices in agriculture has not yet reached the recommended 60 levels [5].
+This is hindering accurate GHG accounting as well as attaining environmental and 61 economically efficient solutions.
+62